slcsta/cli_app_spelling_bee_solver/README.md

 Follow the command line prompts for instructions on what to do next.

-The program will ask if you'd like to retrieve solutions to the Spelling Bee puzzle.
+The program will ask if you'd like to retrieve solutions to the NY Times Spelling Bee puzzle.
 If yes, enter the Spelling Bee's seven letters and then enter the center letter.
 Or you can exit the program.
 The daily Spelling Bee puzzle letters can be accessed at https://www.nytimes.com/puzzles/spelling-bee.

 Once the letters are entered, a list of valid words is returned in alphabetical order.

-Following the generated list of solutions, the program will ask if you'd like to look up word definitions.
-You can enter a word from the list to get that word's definition until you opt to exit from the program.
+Following the generated list of solutions, the program will ask if you'd like to look up a definition.
+You can enter a word from the list to get its definition and continue to retrieve definitions until you opt to exit from the program.

 ## Development